Portland Vintage Trolley: Operation on the Portland Streetcar line

 The Portland Streetcar line opened on July 20, 2001, and Vintage Trolley service on it began on July 28.
+At that time, the line ran from Good Samaritan Hospital, on Northwest 23rd Avenue, to PSU, in downtown Portland, terminating on Southwest Montgomery Street at Southwest 5th Avenue (with the end of the track being on Montgomery at 4th Avenue).
 On this route, one Vintage Trolley car (of two available) was used at any given time, providing hourly service and replacing a regularly scheduled modern Škoda streetcar.
 Originally, it was predicted that the two Vintage Trolleys would be needed as spares on the Portland Streetcar line, in case more than one modern car were unavailable for the scheduled service, but the modern cars proved to be sufficiently reliable that the use of vintage trolley cars as spares was never needed.

+The Portland Streetcar line was extended at its south end from PSU to RiverPlace in March 2005.
+Vintage Trolley service on the streetcar line was temporarily suspended at that time, for repair work on the cars, but it resumed in May 2005.
+However, the Vintage Trolley service did not cover the new section to RiverPlace, continuing to end at PSU (5th and Montgomery).

-Vintage Trolley service on Portland Streetcar was temporarily suspended around the end of November 2005, in part because of maintenance problems with the two cars, and in part because the opening of the Portland Streetcar's extension from PSU to RiverPlace in March 2005 caused operations difficulties with the Vintage Trolley cars.
+Vintage Trolley service on Portland Streetcar was temporarily suspended around the end of November 2005, in part because of maintenance problems with the two cars, and in part because the opening of the streetcar line's extension from PSU to RiverPlace in March of that year had caused operations difficulties with the Vintage Trolley cars.
 This suspension eventually became permanent, and after November 2005 Portland Vintage Trolley operated only on its original route, between Downtown Portland and Lloyd Center, until that route was also discontinued (modified), in mid-2009.